fabian1409/typst-iaik-thesis-template/lib.typ

 // Print an index of all the acronyms and their definitions.
 #let list-of-acronyms(
-  title: "List of Acronyms", delimiter: ":", acr-col-size: 20%, level: 1, outlined: false, ) = {
+  title: "List of Acronyms", delimiter: none, acr-col-size: 20%, level: 1, outlined: false, ) = {
   context if acros.get() != none {
     heading(level: level, outlined: outlined, numbering: none)[#title]